google/closure-compiler-js/README.md

 ### Native Node Usage

 The module provides `compile` as a low-level method to compile JavaScript.
-By default, this compiles ES6 to ES5 and includes the default set of EcmaScript externs files.
+By default, this compiles ES6 to ES5 and includes the default set of ECMAScript externs files.

 ```js
 const compiler = require('closure-compiler-js').compiler;